btbeal/adheRenceRX/README.md

 functions to allow researchers to assess medication adherence in the most flexible way possible.
 The goal was (is) to write piping-friendly verbs the “tidy” way to allow users to manipulate their data as they’d like without storing data multiple times into their environment.
-The final value is that our looping functions are written with C++ allowing speed and performance when you’d rather do research than run a function for an hour\!
+In tidy fashion, we aimed to create functions that did only one thing, ideally that thing is obviated by the name of the function\!
+So, the package makes assessing adherence as flexible as possible with some key things left in the hands of the researcher.
+The final value is that functions without vectorised solutions (`propagate_date()` and `rank_episodes()`) are written with C++ allowing speed and performance when you’d rather do research than run a function for an hour\!

 This was a lot of fun to build but is still in production.
 If you find errors, or know things you’d like to see done differently, reach out\!